fartbagxp/jump-host/README.md

 1. A simple instance supporting SSH key + Google PAM for multiple user.
 1. Every time a new user is added, redeploy the jump host.
+1. Every time a user is removed, redeploy the jump host.
+1. Only generate the user's PAM if it's not among the files within the box.

 ## Questions to Answer

-1. Recovery: Delete the user and recreate a new user.
+1. `How to Recover?` Delete the user and recreate a new user.

+1. `Where to store Google PAM file?` Probably S3, and encrypted at REST with the key in AWS KMS.

+1. `

 ## Resources